openjdm/openjdm.github.io/book/hindsight_bias.md

 does like the sweater afterall and decides to keep it.
 The dissonance in this situation occurs when the woman chose to keep the sweater even though she didn’t particularly like it.
-To mitigate the dissonance, she convinced herself that she does, in fact, like the sweater.<span class="Apple-converted-space"> </span>
+To mitigate the dissonance, she convinced herself that she does, in fact, like the sweater.

 This series of decisions is reflected in Alafair S. Burke’s paper *Improving Prosecutorial Decision Making: Some Lessons of Cognitive